Bush Fire Information

 FCO's: please ensure all persons likely to attend fires over 16 years of age are registered as brigade members.
 Non-brigade members have to be authorised to attend a fire by the FCO in charge.

 Vehicle Identifier Stickers are also required to identify private vehicles owned by persons pre-authorised by the Shire of Kulin to enter the fire ground and assist with emergency response operations.
-New (blue) stickers valid to 30 Sept 2022) are available from Nicole at the Shire office email eso@kulin.wa.gov.au
+New stickers valid to 30 Sept 2024) are available from Nicole at the Shire office email eso@kulin.wa.gov.au

 This is necessary to be covered by Bushfire Insurance.